 2. Plan your budget and agree on timing

-a plan and use a contractor to carry out the work, or engage a company to design and build your new outdoor space.
+If you want help with your garden makeover, you could call in a designer to create a plan and use a contractor to carry out the work, or engage a company to design and build your new outdoor space.
 Happy to reimagine the space yourself?
 Call on a builder for the hard landscaping elements you don't want to DIY.

-Expect to pay from around £7,000 with design, materials, planting and construction included; costs could be around £25,000 and up for a medium-sized garden.
+The costs of bringing in a pro can vary hugely.
+Expect to pay from around $9,700 (£7,000) with design, materials, planting and construction included; costs could be around $35,000 (£25,000) and up for a medium-sized garden.

 The initial landscaping is usually the most costly part.
 Plan work for months outside of late autumn and winter, and planting for the first half of spring or autumn.
 Book up early – everyone else will be vying for these times of the year.

 Our dedicated guides on how much does landscaping cost and how much does a garden designer cost are full of useful tips and advice, including what to expect, how much to budget for, and how to save money.

 3. Think about landscaping materials

 Hard landscaping like drainage and levelling, fencing and retaining walls, paving and decking ideas, and preparations for a lawn should all take place at the beginning of a garden makeover.
 The choices you make for the materials and the divisions between them will be led by the look you're after for your space, as well as the function of different zones, like cooking, dining, relaxing or partying.

 Underfoot, sandstone (including Yorkstone) is a popular choice, or pick stones such as granite or limestone.
 If you're opting for the latter, be sure it will stand up to winter conditions.
 Alternatively, porcelain paving is tough and durable, and can create the appearance of wood or concrete.
 Our patio paving ideas feature is full of inspiration to help you pick the right style for you.